nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ## Prerequesites

 The Nuxeo Cloud Team needs:
 - A Github project URL for the custom developments.
 - SSh keys to be included to the Nuxeo Cloud DEV CI/CD chain to deploy your custom package.
 Please refer to the [Github Documentation Page](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 {{#> callout type='Note' heading='Additional information'}}
-- These elements are mandatory even if the Nuxeo application will deploy only a Nuxeo Studio project.
+- Git repositories are required for all Dev Sandboxes, even if the Nuxeo Studio project is the primary means for updates to the Nuxeo platform.
-- The Github project cannot be created inside the Nuxeo Github organisation: every client has to own their Github project.
+- Customers who purchase the Dev Sandbox are required to setup their own Github project/repository to support any custom code development integrations.
 {{/callout}}

 ## OpenShift Web Console